jonchr/Flashcards/README.md

 ### Development

 This application was developed as part of the GW Coding Bootcamp and was completed during the sixth week.
+It makes use of Node's inquirer module to interact with the user before creating the flashcards using a local database file and the appropriate constructor.

 ### Organization